-"Distribution of Sedimentary Basins Around the World," 214.

-Depleted oil and gas fields, deep saline formations, and unmineable coal seams have been suggested as favorable CO, geological storage sites.
-Here, various physical (e.g., highly impermeable caprock) and geochemical trapping mechanisms would prevent the CO, from escaping to the surface.
-In the future, companies may be able to inject CO2 into coal seams and produce natural gas from the seams as an added benefit.
+"Special Report on Carbon Capture and Storage," 2005, Figure 5.14, "Distribution of Sedimentary Basins Around the World," 214.
+Depleted oil and gas fields, deep saline formations, and unmineable coal seams have been suggested as favorable $CO_2$ geological storage sites.
+Here, various physical (e.g., highly impermeable caprock) and geochemical trapping mechanisms would prevent the $CO_2$ from escaping to the surface.
+In the future, companies may be able to inject $CO_2$ into coal seams and produce natural gas from the seams as an added benefit.